 Step 4: Add Featured Image

 Every post or blog required a featured image that reflects its feature.
 It tells what the post is about.
 This is the main article image that represents the content.
-Such images mainly displayed on your website on single posts, blog archive pages, as well as on the homepage of news, magazine, and blog websites.
+Such images are mainly displayed on your website on single posts, blog archive pages, as well as on the homepage of news, magazine, and blog websites.

-Whichever theme you are using, you will get an option for featured image.
+Whichever theme you are using, you will get an option for a featured image.
 To add the featured image in your blog or post, go for the following process: